vijaybirru/documentation/images_roles/multi_cloud.rst

 Multi-cloud Roles
 =================

 This pages is an overview of multi-cloud roles.
-More details on using multi-cloud roles can be found in :ref:`farms` and :ref:`service_catalog`.
+More details on using multi-cloud roles can be found in :ref:`farms` and :ref:`sc_offerings`.

 Roles can be associated with Images from different clouds in order to provide flexibility in choosing where to provision servers from :ref:`farm_roles`.
 This example shows a Role associated with Images from multiple clouds.